 The EPSRC and BBSRC, universities, industrial partners and charitable trusts provide funding for approximately 15 four-year studentships each year for students across the partnership.
 Funding will cover full tuition fees and pay an annual stipend of at least £14,553 (the stipend will rise slightly each academic year in line with Research Council UK levels).

-Warwick are recruiting the following studentships for entry in October 2018.
+Warwick are recruiting the following studentships to join the SynBio CDT in October 2018.

-- 4 x Home/EU studentships (funded by the EPSRC and BBSRC – please check eligibility below)
+- 1 x Home/EU studentships (funded by the EPSRC and BBSRC – please check eligibility below).

 Applications are encouraged from UK, EU and International students.